syedumerahmedcode/employee-registration/notes.md

 - Apache Tomcat server should be configured to the class path of this project.

+- In order to change the default port 8080 to something else, one can go to c:// Program Files/Apache Software Foundation/Tomcat 8.0/conf/server.xml.
+Theses settings are provided for Windows.
+For Linux, please check it yourself.

+- For the project, one also needs to configure Buildpath and add Apache Tomcat Server as a library.

 Video reference:
 - [1](https://www.youtube.com/watch?v=DzYyzmP4m5c):  Registration Form using JSP + Servlet + JDBC + MySQL Database Example